-After creating the differential graph, the SYNFI framework converts this graph 4 into a mathematical model.
+After creating the differential graph, the SYNFI framework converts this graph $\textcircled$ into a mathematical model.
 As each node is assigned a boolean function, the tool uses the Tseitin transformation [Tse83] to automatically transform the differential graph into a boolean formula in conjunctive normal form (CNF).
-The extracted boolean formula then is handed over to a SAT solver for the evaluation 5.
-As shown in the differential graph in Figure 3, the inputs of the boolean formula are either set in the input logic to values provided by the user in the fault specification or are left unconnected.
+The extracted boolean formula then is handed over to a SAT solver for the evaluation $\textcircled$ .
+As shown in the differential graph in Figure 3, the inputs of the boolean formula are either set in the input layer to values provided by the user in the fault specification or are left unconnected.
 For these unconnected input values, which are shared by the faulty and non-fault target graph, the SAT solver can set these values freely as long as the reference circuit produces the expected output values.
-This is ensured by the output logic of the differential graph (cf. Section 3.5).
-If the output logic produces a logical 1, an effective fault is found.
-For the report 6, the framework collects the number of effective faults, their location, and fault mapping.
+This is ensured by the output layer of the differential graph (cf. Section 3.5).
+If the logic in the output layer produces a logical 1, an effective fault is found.
+For the report $\textcircled$ , the framework collects the number of effective faults, their location, and fault mapping.